Workspace ONE Intelligence Freestyle Automations Powered by Netflix Conductor

 Today, we use a custom, in-house orchestration engine that can run through and execute simple, sequential tasks.
 These workflows can be triggered by changes in any system (VMware platform or supported third-party integrations) that is integrated with Intelligence.
 They can also be triggered on demand or on a schedule.
 Workflows contain tasks that act on any one of the connections that we support today or as defined by a custom connection defined by the user.
-A catalog of custom connectors can be found on GitHub.
+A can be found on GitHub.

 This post will discuss some of the challenges posed by the current automations engine, how we are solving those challenges, and an overview of our migration plan to move to a more robust and stable Conductor-based automations engine.

 Since its inception, the automations platform has gained a lot of momentum and now logs 1 billion workflow executions monthly with customers demanding the capability to solve more complex use cases at a much larger scale.

 Dubbed Freestyle Automation, we identified a few key areas to work on to meet these demands:

 - Orchestration - to support complex workflows at a large scale, we need a robust and reliable orchestration engine.

 - Distributed executions - the ability to hand off "sub workflows" to external systems when necessary.

 - Workflow DSL (Domain Specific Language) - an intuitive language to represent complex workflows.